HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Method

 Although the proposal network allows us to quickly learn the scene geometry during the first stage of training, it is too expensive to evaluate in real time.
 We follow MERF's protocol \cite{ReiseSVSMGBH2023} to bake the proposal network into a $1024^3$ binary occupancy grid.
 We render all training rays and mark a voxel as occupied if there exists at least one sampled point $\vct x_i$ such that $\max(w_i,\sigma_i)>0.005$.
 We finetune our model using the occupancy grid to prevent any loss in quality.

-\paragraph{MLP distillation} We find it important to adopt a large 256 channel-wide MLP to represent the signed distance $f$ during the initial training phase in order to preserve accurate scene geometry.
-However, we later distill $f$ into a much smaller 16-wide network ($f_\text{small})$.
-We do so by sampling random rays from our training set for 5,000 iterations and minimizing the absolute difference between $f(\vct x_i)$ and $f_\text{small}(\vct x_i)$ for every sampled point:
+\paragraph{MLP distillation} We find it important to use a large 256 channel-wide MLP to represent the signed distance $f$ during the first training phase in order to learn accurate scene geometry.
+However, we later distill $f$ into a smaller 16-wide network ($f_\text{small})$.
+We do so by sampling random rays from our training set for 5,000 iterations and minimizing the difference between $f(\vct x_i)$ and $f_\text{small}(\vct x_i)$ at every sampled point:

 with a stop gradient applied to the outputs of $f$.
 We then discard the original SDF $f$ and switch to using the distilled counterpart $f_\text{small}$ for the rest of the finetuning stage.